Orchestral jazz: Paul Whiteman, Fletcher Henderson, and Don Redman

 Redman also had a unique sense of band structure, the legacy of which still persists.
 Redman would divide the band into four interactive sections: woodwinds (saxophones and clarinets), trumpets, trombones, and rhythm sections.
 This would become the foundational structure for big bands which typically consist of four trumpets, four trombones, five saxophones, and rhythm section (piano, bass, guitar, and drums).

 Variations in instrumentation also allowed for flexibility in performance.
-One important trend that coincided with the increase in availability of music was the dance craze of the twenties and thirties; the most successful bands of the era were those that accommodated their audience's desire to dance.
-Henderson's band, for example, began playing at the Roseland Ballroom in the early twenties; his repertoire included not only "hot jazz" pieces, but also waltzes in deference to the desires of the Roseland's patrons.
+One important trend that coincided with the increase in availability of music was the dance craze of the 1920s and 1930s; the most successful bands of the era were those that accommodated their audience's desire to dance.
+Henderson's band, for example, began playing at the Roseland Ballroom in the early 1920s; his repertoire included not only "hot jazz" pieces, but also waltzes in deference to the desires of the Roseland's patrons.
 Henderson's consideration of his audience points to the importance of entertainment in the performance of the variety of jazz that was overtaking New York City (incidentally, however, Henderson was not considered to possess the same caliber of showmanship as other performers, such as Duke Ellington, and some attribute his lack of showmanship as the primary reason for the commercial struggles he suffered).
 Variety in a band's repertoire meant the incorporation of both pop and jazz standards into most performances, which also allowed for the organic fusion of the two genres by those who performed both.

 But whereas Whiteman continued to write and perform an extensive amount of popular music—and did so almost exclusively after he suffered from the economic pressures of the Stock Market Crash of 1929—other big bands, like Henderson's, transitioned into the swing era.

 Through this transition, Henderson and Redman had an approach to musical innovation quite distinct from Whiteman's--an approach firmly rooted in the jazz tradition.
 Specifically, the duo utilized the spontaneity and virtuosity of improvisation so integral to jazz as a unique musical genre.
 While Whiteman's own publicist declared the day of the jazz soloist to be over, Redman's arrangements maintained a balance between arranged passages and improvisation, and showcased the best musical talents of the era.
 Henderson's band featured an array of virtuosic talent, including, at various times, some of the best jazz soloists of all time.
 These included Louis Armstrong, Coleman Hawkins, Roy Eldridge, Benny Carter, Lester Young, and Chu Berry, to name just a few of the impressive bandmates Henderson recruited.
 After Henderson and Redman ended their formidable collaboration in 1927, Henderson eventually began, in 1931, to compose.
 He familiarized himself with the elements of composition by transcribing old jazz records and scoring them to a full orchestra.